Junior Academy FAQs

 The Bristol Bears Academy aims to unite and inspire the city.
 See below for frequently asked questions about what the Academy can do for you.

 Please see below for the responses to questions which are frequently asked of the Academy.
-If you do have any questions not answered here, please feel free to contact the Academy administrator, Lucie Peters.
+If you do have any questions not answered here, please feel free to contact the Academy administrator, Sally Knight.

 What is the vision and purpose of the Bears Junior Academy?